Cookie Consent by Free Privacy Policy Generator website

 • support and inform council transformation by ensuring the holistic characteristics and needs of the child population are fully understood

-• provide appropriate levels of insight, evidence and evaluation in order to embed knowledge and understanding of children and young people’s needs and issues into service programs and projects, including the commissioning of new services
+• provide appropriate levels of insight, evidence and evaluation to embed knowledge and understanding of children and young people’s needs and issues into service programs and projects, including the commissioning of new services

-• inform future service delivery planning and integrated working in order to improve outcomes for children and young people.
+• inform future service delivery planning and integrated working to improve outcomes for children and young people

 The council has robust processes in place to ensure the confidentiality of our data is maintained and there are stringent controls in place regarding access and use of the data.
 The child-level dataset is not shared outside of the council.
 All personal data is stored in secured electronic files with restricted access.
-Only pseudonymised* data is used for analysis.
-Outputs and analysis take the form of aggregated data, and are for the purpose of CYC teams and partners working to improve outcomes for children and young people.
+Only pseudonymised data is used for analysis.

 Pseudonymised data means where we use your information in such a way that it can no longer identify a specific person without the use of additional information.
 That additional information is always kept securely and separate from pseudonymised data.